All planning checklists

 Gather dietary requirements and allergies

-Many Cheltenham restaurants, particularly in the Suffolk's and Montpellier Quarter, are very accommodating but appreciate advance notice.
+Restaurants in The Suffolk's and Montpellier Quarter are accommodating but need advance notice.

 Moderate·Medium impact